ms802x/Duck-Hunt-Verilog-Project-/README.md

 https://www.youtube.com/watch?v=sASPFaQYpdo

 # Developers
-The game was designed as a part course project in a team of two.
+The game was designed for a course project CS256 in a team of two.
 * Ali Alhejab  (https://github.com/ms802x)
 * Abdurauf Abdurakhmanov (https://github.com/abdurauf-neo)